powersync-ja/powersync-js/.changeset/two-bats-return.md

 '@powersync/web': minor
 ---

-Added UMD dist to add `react-native-web` support.
+DB and sync workers instantiation can now be overriden with a path or a factory method.
+Added UMD distribution to introduce `react-native-web` support (available under `@powersync/web/umd`).